Framework & Data Pipeline

 Asset Impact Lens

-For SPX, QQQ, and BTC we precompute three relationship windows on every cron cycle (gold temporarily dropped — FRED retired the LBMA daily series; replacement TBD):
+For SPX, QQQ, BTC, and GOLD we precompute three relationship windows on every cron cycle (SPX/QQQ/BTC from FRED; XAU/USD from Twelve Data after FRED retired the LBMA daily series):

 • Rolling correlations (30D / 90D / 180D) between the daily DLI composite and daily log returns.